Harnessing Unrecognizable Faces for Improving Face Recognition: Experiments

 \subsection{ERS in Single Image-Based Face Verification}

-The IJB-C Covariate Test protocol (Table~\ref{table_covariate_benchmark}) benchmarks single-image based face verification.
-We evaluate our approach using Eq.~\ref{eq:verification_w_ers} on this benchmark.
-We compare with FaceQnet~\cite{hernandez2019faceqnet} and SER-FIQ~\cite{terhorst2020ser} \footnote{We used the \href{https://github.com/pterhoer/FaceImageQuality}{implementation} from SER-FIQ~\cite{terhorst2020ser} to get prediction scores, during which we also adapt their preferred face detector and face embedding model from \href{https://github.com/deepinsight/insightface}{Insightface}.} as the alternatives for face recognizability measure.
-With the same embedding model, using ERS as the recognizability measure (Eq.~\ref{eq:verification_w_ers}) leads to $58\%$ error reduction comparing to that of not considering recognizability.
+The IJB-C Covariate Test protocol benchmarks single-image based face verification.
+In Table~\ref{table_covariate_benchmark}, we evaluate our approach on this benchmark, and compare with FaceQnet~\cite{hernandez2019faceqnet} and SER-FIQ~\cite{terhorst2020ser} as the alternatives for face recognizability measure.
+With the same embedding model, using ERS as the recognizability measure leads to $58\%$ error reduction comparing to that of not considering recognizability.
 The alternative recognizability measure FaceQnet cannot improve the baseline at all thresholds, and SER-FIQ is able to help reduce errors, but with less effect.